zsoterr/kubernetes-ai-examples/project-k8s-kubectl-ai_gui/README.md

 -  give you with clear instructions on how to set up the environment and how you can use it to further develop it in your own environment
 - how you van use GUI with kubectl-ai binary

+## What this project does
+- Browser-based minimal web GUI for kubectl-ai to manage Kubernetes clusters with natural language.

 ## Key features
 - Technologies used: `Kubernetes v1.33`, `Python 3`,